 Fall foliage in Acadia just one of many things to see and do in October

-- Take a scenic ride – If you’re visiting by Columbus Day, ride the fare-free Island Explorer bus around the Park Loop Road or to any of the other destinations throughout the park and on Mount Desert Island.
+- Take a scenic ride – If you’re visiting by Indigenous Peoples’ Day, ride the fare-free Island Explorer bus around the Park Loop Road or to any of the other destinations throughout the park and on Mount Desert Island.
 Remember to get your visitor pass at the Village Green park information center or at the Hulls Cove Visitor Center.
-The Island Explorer stops running after Columbus Day, so if you visit after then, you can either drive the 26.5-mile Park Loop Road yourself, including the 3.5-mile segment up to the top of Cadillac, or take one of the 2 authorized commercial tour buses in the park, which operate through late October.
+The Island Explorer stops running after Indigeneous Peoples Day, and was not operating in 2020 in Acadia, so if you visit after then, you can either drive the 26.5-mile Park Loop Road yourself, including the 3.5-mile segment up to the top of Cadillac, or take one of the 2 authorized commercial tour buses in the park, which operate through late October.
 While the Island Explorer doesn’t go up Cadillac, Oli’s Trolley and Acadia National Park Tours both take passengers up the highest mountain in Acadia.

 - Hike a trail – With 155 miles of trails on Mount Desert Island, Schoodic Peninsula and Isle au Haut, Acadia National Park offers hikes for any level, from beginner to experienced cliff climber.
-There’s an open house at the Beech Mountain Fire Tower going on Wednesdays, Saturdays and Sundays, 1 to 3 p.m., through October 14, this year.
+There’s an open house at the Beech Mountain Fire Tower going on Wednesdays, Saturdays and Sundays, 1 to 3 p.m., through October 14.
 The park’s only fire tower is usually only open to the first landing, but during the open house, you can climb to the top platform and get even a more spectacular view than usual.
 The cabin of the historic fire tower is not open, however.
 The 1.1-mile loop trail to the fire tower is a moderate one.
 Or if you’re not afraid of heights and in good hiking shape, fall is a good time of year to scale the Precipice Trail or Jordan Cliffs, since the peregrine falcon chicks have long fledged, allowing those trails to reopen.
-Check out one of our hiking guides for detailed route descriptions, see sidebar, or download the park’s list of select historic hiking trails.
+Check out one of our hiking guides for detailed route descriptions, see sidebar, or see a park list of trails.

 - Explore Schoodic Peninsula – If you want to explore a quieter side of Acadia, try the Schoodic section of the park, the only part of the park on the mainland.
 With the opening of Schoodic Woods Campground on Sept.
-1, there are now new bike paths and hiking trails to explore on the only section of Acadia on the mainland.
-You can be a pioneer by visiting Schoodic Woods during its inaugural year, and tell your children and grandchildren, or nieces and nephews, that you were part of history in 2015.
+1 of 2015, there are now newer bike paths and hiking trails to explore on the only section of Acadia on the mainland.
 Even after the campground closes after Columbus Day, the trails will remain open, as will the rest of the Schoodic section of the park.
 Ranger-led programs on the Schoodic Education and Research Center campus run through the end of October.
 You can also take a drive on the 29-mile Schoodic Scenic Byway and visit the communities that charmed Arthur Frommer – yes, that Frommer, of Frommer’s travel guides – with their small-town feel.

 - Sample wine and brews at Acadia’s Oktoberfest – Or take a kayak, foodie or haunted history tour.
-Hosted by the Southwest Harbor and Tremont Chamber of Commerce, the 20th annual Oktoberfest runs from Oct.
-9 – Oct.
-11 this year.
-Check out the chamber’s calendar for other activities on the “quietside” of Acadia.
 The Bar Harbor Chamber of Commerce lists such activities as kayaking, foodie tours, haunted history tours and dozens of other things going on this month.

 - Take a fall foliage photography workshop – Acadia Images in Seal Harbor is offering a “Discovering Acadia” 4-day fall foliage photography workshop from Oct.
 12 – Oct.
 16, including lodging (only 3 slots remaining last time we checked).
 The father-son professional photographic team of Tom and Vincent Lawrence, year-round Mount Desert Island residents, also offer guided outings, full-day classes and other workshops throughout the year.
 Photographer J.K.
 Putnam of Acadia Workshops offers “October in Acadia: Landscape Workshop,” a one- to three-day workshop of 4 hours a day, as well as 3- to 4-hour sunrise or sunset photographic tours throughout the month.
 Both Acadia Images and Acadia Workshops also offer night-sky photography workshops, as does Brent L. Ander Photography.

-- Run a race, or just for the fun of it – There are still a few slots left for the Mount Desert Island Marathon and Marathon Relay on Oct.
-18, the last time we checked, but the Half Marathon is sold out.
+- Run a race, or just for the fun of it – Check for slots that might be left in the Mount Desert Island Marathon and Marathon Relay, scheduled for the Sunday after Indigeneous Peoples’ Day.
 Not only would taking in fall foliage in Acadia be your reward for

 running this race, so would a lobster claw finisher medal.
 Or you can do any number of recreational runs of your own design, along Acadia’s carriage roads, hiking trails or, if you dare, and if the traffic is light, up the 3.5-mile Cadillac Summit Road.
 Acadia is a true runner’s paradise, and even more spectacular during leaf-peeping season.